dustinpfister/blog_posts/_posts/threejs-mesh-copy.md

 ### Version Numbers matter big time with three.js

-When I first write this post I was using version r111 of threejs, and the last time I edited this post I was using r146 when I came around to doing a little editing.
+When I first write this post I was using version r111 of threejs, and the last time I edited this post I was [using r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md) when I came around to doing a little editing.
 I can not say much has changed with the mesh clone method at least between these two versions, however a lot has changed to many other threejs features, and these changes can often result in code breaking. always be mindful of the version of threejs that you are using, and the version that was used when a code example was authored and published to the web.

 ## 1 - Some Basic examples of the Mesh Clone method

 To start out this post I will be going over a number of basic getting started type examples of the clone method of the mesh class.
+Just simply calling the clone method of a mesh object is simple enough.
+Also if I am in a situaiton in which all the clones that I make can share the same material and geometry, then that will also often be the end of it as well.
+However often I might want to make clones of some of the nested objects as well, so I should have a few examples in this seciton on that topic as well.

 ### 1.1 - Mesh copy basic example